Isomorphism

 Difference to Homomorphisms

-An isomorphism additionally requires that is bijective, meaning:
+An isomorphism additionally requires that is bijective, meaning it is a one-to-one mapping.

 • Every element in is reached (surjectivity)